dakuang/tensorlayer/docs/user/tutorial.rst

 800 units each, followed by a softmax output layer of 10 units.
 It applies 20% dropout to the input data and 50% dropout to the hidden layers.

-To feed data into the network, TensofFlow placeholders need to be defined as follow.
+To feed data into the network, TensorFlow placeholders need to be defined as follows.
-The ``None`` here means the network will accept input data of arbitrary batchsize after compilation.
+The ``None`` here means the network will accept input data of arbitrary batch size when running.
 The ``x`` is used to hold the ``X_train`` data and ``y_`` is used to hold the ``y_train`` data.
-If you know the batchsize beforehand and do not need this flexibility, you should give the batchsize here -- especially for convolutional layers, this can allow TensorFlow to apply some optimizations.
+If you know the batch size beforehand and do not need this flexibility, you should give the batch size here -- especially for convolutional layers, this can allow TensorFlow to apply some optimizations.